LMP1110H: Neural Stem Cells - brain development and maintenance

 Final exam – 45%

 Participation in class – 10%.
-You will be assessed based on your participation in the discussion of published papers in the second half of each lecture.
+You will be assessed based on your participation in the discussion of published papers in the second half of each lecture, attendance, and syllabus quiz.

 Final assignment – 45%

 Your final assignment will be discussed and assigned during Lecture 2.

 You will be asked to prepare a short ‘mini-grant’ proposal to either: